 There’s a lot of information packed into those 4 words.
-Enough for everyone who received the email, to form an opinion on the sender.
+Enough for the vast majority of those who received it, to form an opinion on the sender.

 - The sender knew what they were doing was wrong, which is why they opened with an apology.